thunderer/Shortcode/README.md

 - `Events::FILTER_SHORTCODES` uses `FilterShortcodesEvent` class.
 It receives current parent shortcode and array of shortcodes from parser.
 Its purpose is to allow modifying that array before processing them,
 - `Events::REPLACE_SHORTCODES` uses `ReplaceShortcodesEvent` class and receives the parent shortcode, currently processed text, and array of replacements.
 It can alter the way shortcodes handlers results are applied to the source text.
 If none of the listeners set the result, the default method is used.

+There are several ready to use event handlers in the `Thunder\Shortcode\EventHandler` namespace:

+- `FilterRawEventHandler` implements `FilterShortcodesEvent` and allows to implement any number of "raw" shortcodes whose content is not processed,
+- `ReplaceJoinEventHandler` implements `ReplaceShortcodesEvent` and provides the mechanism to apply shortcode replacements by discarding text and returning just replacements.

-The example below shows how to implement a `[raw]` shortcode that returns its verbatim content without calling any handler for nested shortcodes:
+The example below shows how to manually implement a `[raw]` shortcode that returns its verbatim content without calling any handler for nested shortcodes:

 ```php
 use Thunder\Shortcode\Event\FilterShortcodesEvent;